PedroEstevesPT/kaldi_toy_example/README.md

 Directories:

-- untouched : This directory contains 2 folders, train and data and has .m4a files recorded by me on my cellphone saying sequences of animal names in portuguese ( cão - dog , sapo - frog , gato - cat and leão - lion).
+- untouched : This directory contains 2 folders, **train** and **test** which have .m4a files recorded by me on my cellphone saying sequences of animal names in portuguese ( cão - dog , sapo - frog , gato - cat and leão - lion).